Aiming for A+: Improving Road Infrastructure Performance

 Tensar-TriAx-Aiming-for-A-Plus-InfrastructureOne year earlier, WYDOT (using the same road contractor) completed the southbound lanes along the same segment of Interstate 25.
 At that time, however, they didn’t place geogrid under the road.
 Nearly 10 years after these projects were completed, the northbound, geogrid-reinforced segment is 30-percent smoother than the non-geogrid southbound segment.

-As contractors and DOT’s ensure optimal pavement design – resulting in sustainability smoother roads – the focus needs to go “beneath the surface” to stabilize, strengthen and support America’s infrastructure resulting in sustainably smoother roads.
+As contractors and DOTs ensure optimal pavement design, the focus needs to go “beneath the surface” to stabilize, strengthen, and support America’s road infrastructure.
+This development results in more sustainable, smoother roads.

 Request Project Review